Shivam2094/omdb_app/README.md

 # More about the application

 - The application is developed using the Clean Architecture and the MVVM (Model View-Model Model) design pattern.
+- The application has one fetaure that displays the list of movies and their details and the fetaure is divided into three layers - Data, Domain, Presentation.
+- The presentation layer is responsible for displaying app screens and managing UI of the application through various widgets.
+The presentation layer also holds View-Models.
+View-Models receive data request from Views(Activities and Widgets) and then update the state of widgets through events coneveyed to the views by ChangeNotifier and Provider package.
+- The domain layer is not susceptible to changes in the data sources and is independent of the front-end framework used for managing the UI.
+It is reponsible of managing the business logic through use cases and business objects (entities).
+- The abstract repository class in domain layer makes use cases independent of data layer (data sources -> local database or remote servers).
+This abstract class is a contract of what repository must do and its implemented using the repository class in data layer.
+- The data layer is responsible for fetching data from remote database or local databases inside the device.
+The data layer holds the data model which is then passed as entity to the presentation layer.
+The use of models makes it flexible to have data from the source in any format (XML, Json, etc.) and therefore makes the architecture loosely coupled.